QUT-AMS/Constitution/Role-Descriptions.md

 ## Industry Director
 > [!NOTE]
-> Previous experience beneficial though not required, 3-5 hours per week, in-person event attendance expected
+> Previous experience beneficial though not required, 3-5 hours per week

 The Industry Director is responsible for developing industry connections, securing potential speakers, and fostering partnerships with sponsors to support the club’s objectives and strategic vision.